 Don’t just look at the apartment itself—take a look at the premises too.
 Are the garbage cans neatly lined up and emptied?
 Or are they overflowing with trash and looking like they haven’t been emptied in weeks?
 Do the gardens of the property look maintained or unruly?
 And remember that flat I mentioned just above with the break-ins?
 The fact that the property owners didn’t seem to care about robbery prevention was a huge red flag.
 How well a property is maintained is often a direct reflection of how great your landlord will be.

 A clothes line

-In Africa, drying clothes outdoors on a clothes line seems to be more common that in machine dryers.
-So, when finding an apartment in Africa, make sure there’s a few lines already set up or at least a good space for you to hang one.
+In Africa, drying clothes outdoors on a clothes line is a common setup.
+And those sun rays are a lot cheaper than buying a whole drying machine too.
+So, when apartment hunting in Africa, make sure there’s a few lines already set up or at least a good space for you to hang one.
 The best spots are preferably away from dirt patches or the road to keep dust from getting on your clothes.

 quick tip: watch out for scams!

 Sadly, rental scamming in Africa is a thing (as everywhere else in the world).
 Have you found a too-good-to-be-true studio for rent in Kenya on Facebook?
 DO NOT transfer money to the seller without at least seeing the place first!
 And actually, you want to meet the actual owner before paying a dime.
 Take safety a step further and only pay your deposit when you get your keys (and have tested them out).
 Have some suspicions?
 Snoop around and ask the neighbors if the owner is really the owner.
 It’s always good to get a lease and to sign it with the landlord, in person.
 However, remember, depending on which African community you’re looking at, renting can be more informal and relaxed or handled through a realtor.